BrowseAloud reads website content out loud. It also offers several other features, including:

-The eighth button shows a wheel.
+The ninth button shows a wheel.
 This is the settings button described earlier.

-The ninth button, on the far right of the toolbox, is a question mark.
+The tenth button, on the far right of the toolbox, is a question mark.
 It briefly reviews what each button does, as shown below:

 Support for using BrowseAloud